bethanycayeradcliff/sensitive-audio-lesson/pages/listening.md

 ---

 <a name="footnote4">4</a>: Pinchevski A. (2011) Archive, Media, Trauma.
 In: Neiger M., Meyers O., Zandberg E. (eds) On Media Memory.
 Palgrave Macmillan Memory Studies.
 Palgrave Macmillan, London. [https://doi.org/10.1057/9780230307070_19](https://doi.org/10.1057/9780230307070_19)

+<a name="footnote5">5</a>: Hammond, Z. (2015). *Culturally Responsive Teaching and The Brain: Promoting Authentic Engagement and Rigor Among Culturally and Linguistically Diverse Students*.
+Corwin, a SAGE company.